Malahide RFC

-Malahide RFC is an Irish rugby club based in Malahide, Fingal County, playing in Division 2B of the All-Ireland League.
+Malahide RFC is an Irish rugby union club based in Malahide, Fingal County, playing in Division 2C of the All-Ireland League.
 The club was founded in 1922 but disbanded in 1944 because of a lack of members during World War II.
 The club was reformed in 1978 and in 2006 the club moved into its new grounds on Estuary Road.
 The club colours are black and amber, the same colours as Malahide Cricket Club and Malahide Yacht Club.